-A company where everyone is encouraged to stretch themselves, develop their talents and achieve their goals is much more likely to succeed in the marketplace.
+A company where employees are encouraged to stretch themselves, develop their leadership skills, and achieve their goals is much more likely to succeed in competitive marketplaces.

 There is no set template for spotting a potential leader.
 People display leadership skills and qualities in different ways, but there are some commonalities that successful leaders will usually share.

 Leadership potential will usually mean that someone shows abilities, characteristics and traits that are often associated with being a successful leader.
 It’s in the interests of organisations to be actively looking for individuals with leadership qualities so that they can build a strong workforce and develop future leaders.

 What are some of the common characteristics that all leaders share?